 Then, the Board of directors shall disclose in the Directors’ Report for the year, the details of the Employee Stock Option Scheme such as options granted, options vested, options exercised, the total number of shares arising as a result of exercise of option, options lapsed, the exercise price, variation of terms of options, money realised by exercise of options, total number of options in force, etc. as per Rule 12 (9).

-The company is also required to maintain a Register of Employee Stock Options and the particulars of option granted shall be entered therein.
+The company must maintain a Register of Employee Stock Options.
+The particulars of option granted shall be entered therein.
 This Register is maintained at the registered office of the company or such other place as decided by the Board.
 Additionally, the entries in the register are authenticated by the Company Secretary or by any other person authorised by the Board for the purpose.

 On ESOP, taxes are levied twice: